-Your Policies and Procedures Manual is also referred to as a Standard Operating Procedures Manual or SOP manual, which focuses on your critical daily tasks that must get done for your business to continue.
+Your Policies and Procedures Manual Template is also referred to as a Standard Operating Procedures Manual or SOP manual, which focuses on your critical daily tasks that must get done for your business to continue.
 Many people find it difficult to get started, wondering what to say, who should write the SOP manual or what needs to be included?
-You don’t need to document everything your business does, just those things that are critical to safe and efficient operations.
-What do you need to get started?
+How do you write a policy and procedure manual template?

-Your process maps answer the key questions: what to say, who should write the SOP manual or what needs to be included?
-Using the process map below, we can see we will need a person from each of the five core processes in the process map.
-Our Policies and Procedures Manual Templates will have at least one procedure from each of the five areas pictured plus, additional procedures for the support processes (Management, Accounting, IT, HR, Quality).
+Your process maps answer the key questions: what to say, who should write the Policies and Procedures Manual Template or what needs to be included?
+Using the process map to the right, we can see we will need a person (process owner) from each of the five core processes depicted in the process map.
+Our Policies and Procedures Manual Template will have at least one procedure from each of the five areas pictured plus, additional procedures for the support processes (Management, Accounting, IT, HR, Quality).

-The Standard Operating Procedure Template
+Standard Operating Procedure Template

 Put together your Policies and Procedures Manual using a logical flow or order to your procedures.
 Start the operations manual with your process map.
 List your procedures that explain each business process.
 Include each individual procedure with references to each record or form needed.

-New employees will find your Policies and Procedures Manual especially helpful in getting up and running as fast.
+New employees will find your Policies and Procedures Manual Template especially helpful in getting up and running as fast.
 To see procedure examples, download free Policies and Procedures samples.